RichardMathewsII/RichardMathewsII.github.io/pages/about.md

 * Leading the full product lifecycle, from problem identification and solution design to product-market fit and securing stakeholder buy-in.
 * Designing microservice architectures, building data and ML pipelines in the cloud, and deploying ML models using various design patterns.
 * Understanding the mathematics of engineering domains and applying the appropriate data science techniques.

-> 🌟 **My broad exposure to cloud deployment, data science, and product strategy makes me uniquely qualified to connect the dots between technical execution and business strategy, ensuring impactful and feasible solutions.**

 Feel free to [contact](https://richardmathewsii.com/contact/) me for a one-on-one discussion about the field of AI.